 - Accept your emotions.
 They are not permanently part of you, they go through you.
 Ride them like a surfer on a wave.
 Give yourself permission to grieve.
 Take time out, even if it’s just for a few moments each day to let yourself grieve.

-- Read about grandparents’ grief such as:
+- Read about grandparents’ grief

-Other good sources of information:
+Good sources of information:

 - Continue your spiritual relationship with your deceased grandchild.
 They are dead, not lost.
 They are a part of who we are.
 You can’t possibly lose them.
 They hold us in our darkest hours, and in our dreams.